-The Crescent-Villa Fire Authority was created by an interlocal agreement between Villa Hills and Crescent Springs and those two cities continue to provide roughly 77% of the Authority's operating funding.
-The remainder comes from a service contract with the City of Bromley (signed in 2016) for basic life support and advanced life support and non contractual relationships with unincorporated businesses and residential customers in the service area.
+The Crescent-Villa Fire Authority was created by an interlocal agreement between Villa Hills and Crescent Springs and those two cities continue to provide roughly 74% of the Authority's operating funding.
+The remainder comes from a service contract with the City of Bromley (signed in 2016) for basic life support and advanced life support, non-contractual relationships with unincorporated businesses and residential customers in the service area and miscellaneous grants.

 A budget is presented to Villa Hills and Crescent Springs very early in every calendar year.
 When the CVFA budget is approved by these funding sources, the billing rate is set for both communities based on that budget.
 The contract with the City of Bromley allows that same increase to be passed onto that City.
-This process has been completed for the fiscal year 2017-2018 with a 2.5% increase.
+This process has been completed for the fiscal year 2018-2019 with a 1.2% increase.

-The unincorporated areas of Kenton County in our service district but outside of the three participating Cities will be billed by Kenton County on the normal annual property tax bills effective July 1, 2017.
-This will assist in the invoicing and collection for these services.
+The unincorporated areas of Kenton County in our service district but outside of the three participating Cities are billed by Kenton County on the normal annual property tax bills.
+This change was effective with the tax bills mailed in 2017.